 Coaching away anger, frustration and lack of motivation

-Jake was a great athlete and capable student handling a rigorous schedule, but was missing the motivation to complete his work.
-His lack of focus and organization was compounded by his emotional dysregulation, and he struggled with self-esteem despite his athletic talents and active social life.
+Jake was a great athlete and capable student handling a rigorous schedule but was missing the motivation to complete his work.
+His lack of focus and organization was compounded by his emotional dysregulation.
+He struggled with self-esteem despite his athletic talents and active social life.

-Jake’s parents were beyond frustrated—no matter what they did, they couldn’t convince him to do his work.
-They were burnt out and struggling on an interpersonal level, as Jake’s frustration could manifest itself in disrespectful and unkind behaviors.
-But it wasn’t just his parents that were frustrated—Jake was feeling micromanaged and resentful despite his family’s positive intentions.
-Jake and his parents were gridlocked, and their path forward would start with a third-party perspective.
+Jake’s parents were beyond frustrated.
+No matter what they did, they couldn’t convince him to do his work.
+They were burnt out and struggling on an interpersonal level, as Jake’s frustration could show up as disrespectful and unkind behaviors.
+But it wasn’t just his parents that were frustrated.
+Jake felt micromanaged and resentful despite his family’s positive intentions.
+Jake and his parents were gridlocked.
+Their path forward would start with a third-party perspective.

 Within Jake’s first month of academic coaching, his family noticed positive changes in his demeanor and school habits.
 He was self-managing and getting work done without constant supervision.
 And the family dynamic slowly improved.
 Realizing that Jake would graduate from high school and was gaining the skills to go on to college was a huge relief.